 Delta’s headquarters and largest hub is at the busiest airport in the world, the Atlanta International Airport.
 But you’ll also find massive Delta bases in cities like New York, Los Angeles, and Minneapolis, where they fly to every inhabited continent.

 Sun Country Airlines is an often overlooked airline that offers some amazing airfares around America.
-This relatively small airline is based in Minneapolis-St. Paul International Airport can be found flying leisure routes domestically and to Mexico, Central America, and the Caribbean.
+This relatively small airline is based in Minneapolis-St. Paul International Airport can fly leisure routes domestically and to Mexico, Central America, and the Caribbean.

 Sun Country is an especially attractive airline thanks to its direct flights to some of the most popular vacation hotspots during the wintertime for Minnesotans.